This plugin enables Prism to submit render and other jobs to the AWS Deadline rendermanager.

 Different Prism plugins like Houdini or USD can have additional options available for job submissions.
 See the plugin pages for more details.

 Prism submits Python jobs to Deadline in different situations, for example to update master versions (if enabled in the projects settings) or when rendering using Redshift or 3Delight scenedescriptions.
-Prism was updated to Python 3.9 in version Beta 12.
-This causes that Python Deadline jobs will be submitted as Python 3.9 jobs.
-Unfortunately Deadline still doesn’t support Python 3.9 jobs and will create errors on these Python jobs.
+Python Deadline jobs will be submitted from Prism as Python 3.9 jobs.
+Older versions of Deadline (<10.3) don’t support Python 3.9 jobs and will create errors on these Python jobs.
 These errors can be found in the log, which can be viewed in the “Job Reports” panel in the Deadline Monitor.

 To add support for Python 3.9 to the Python Deadline plugin, this file in the Deadline repository needs to be modified: \plugins\Python\Python.param